Splash of color

-The term splash of color refers to the effect of the use of a colored item on an otherwise monochrome image to draw extra attention to the item.
+In filmmaking, the term splash of color refers to the effect of the use of a colored item on an otherwise monochrome image to draw extra attention to the item.
 It has been used frequently in films as a form of emphasis.
 Some commercials will film a portion in black and white, except the product which appears in color.

-A stark use of this technique occurred in the Steven Spielberg film Schindler's List, in which the entire film is done in black-and-white, except for one image of a Star of David pinned on a little girl's coat as a means to allow the Nazis to identify Jews for subsequent deportation to concentration camps.
+A stark use of this technique occurred in the Steven Spielberg film Schindler's List, in which the entire film is done in black-and-white, except for a little girl's red coat.